ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 {: .bash}

 ### Adding functionally important Mg2+ ion
-Catalytic site of Ago2 is located in PIWI domain and is comprized of the acidic residues D597, E637 and D669.
-It is known that Ago2 requires divalent metal ion near its catalytic site to inactivate RNA.
-6N4O PDB file does not have this ion, but another Ago2 structure, 4W5O does.
-We can align these two files and them copy Mg2+ ion from 4W5O to out model.
+The catalytic site of hAgo2 is comprized of the three acidic amioacids D597, E637 and D669.
+It is known that hAgo2 requires divalent metal ion near its catalytic site to slice mRNA.
+The 6N4O PDB file does not have this ion, but another hAgo2 structure, 4W5O does.
+We can align these two structures and then copy the Mg2+ ion located near the catalytic site from 4W5O to out model.

 ### Adding missing residues to RNA structure files.

 We first need to create a PDB file containing all RNA atoms placed at a reasonable positions.
 At this initial step we are not particularly concerned with the quality of the 3D structure because we will refine it afterwards.

-Insertion of the missing residues could be done using freely available [ModeRNA server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone ModeRNA software.
+Insertion of the missing residues could be done using the freely available [ModeRNA server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone ModeRNA software.
 However, the automatic process used by ModeRNA server moves residues adjacent to the inserted fragment.
 In addition modeRNA server offers a limited set of options and the output PDB files will need more processing steps afterwards.
 This is not desirable in our case (we want to keep all experimental positions untouched).
 For these reasons we will use the standalone modeRNA package.

 You can install ModeRNA on your own computer or use it on CC systems.